APAQE-2024-2025/pyscript/README.md

 # MQTT to InfluxDB Bridge

-This script subscribes to MQTT topics from The Things Network, decodes incoming messages, and writes relevant sensor data to an InfluxDB database.
+This script subscribes to MQTT topics from The Things Network (TTN), decodes incoming messages, and writes relevant sensor data to an InfluxDB database.

 ## Requirements

 - Python 3.7+
 - MQTT credentials for The Things Network
-- InfluxDB token and config
+- InfluxDB token and configuration
-- `.env`
+- `.env` file with environment variables

+---

+## Development Setup (Testing)

-## Python Dependencies
+### Python Dependencies

-Install requirements using pip:
+Install required packages:

 ```bash
 pip install -r requirements.txt
 ```

-## Environment Variables
+### Environment Variables

-Set these in your environment or a `.env` file:
+Set these in your shell or a `.env` file:

 ```bash
 INFLUXDB_TOKEN=your_influxdb_token